DavidVujic/vanillajs-components/blogpost.md

 }
 ```

 I think the code has improved a bit!
-ES2017 is great, but it comes with a tradeoff.
+ES2017 is great, __but there are tradeoffs to be aware of__.
 The browsers don't have enough support for this version of JavaScript yet.
-To make it work in all kinds of browsers and devices we need a build step: compile the code from ES2017 to vanilla JavaScript with Babel.
+To make it work in all kinds of browsers and devices we need to add a build step: compile the code from ES2017 to vanilla JavaScript with Babel.

-The package.json file in the project now has quite a few scripts.
+The package.json file in the project has quite a few scripts compared to the original framework-and-build-step-free version.
 In addition to dependencies like Mustache.js and require.js, there is a compile-to-vanilla step and a polyfill dependency added:
 ```json
 "scripts": {
     "deps:lib": "mkdir -p -v lib/vendor",